 NRAS Mutations

-NRAS mutations are associated with poor survival in both localized and advanced melanoma and are found in roughly 15% of both melanomas of acral or mucosal origin and melanomas that result from increased sun exposure.
+NRAS mutations are associated with poor survival in both localized and advanced melanoma and are found in a minority of both melanomas of acral or mucosal origin and melanomas that result from increased sun exposure.
 Some evidence suggests patients with NRAS mutations may respond to MEK inhibitors, although the value of routine MEK inhibitor use in these patients has not been established.
 Because targetable mutations (including BRAF and KIT mutations) are unlikely to overlap, patients with NRAS mutations may not benefit from additional molecular testing.

 Other Mutations